certik/hermes2d/doc/src/tutorial-2.rst

 refined.
-To do this, people employ various techniques ranging from rigorous guaranteed a-posteriori error estimates to heuristic criteria such as residual error indicators, error indicators based on steep gradients, etc. Unfortunately, none of these approaches is suitable for Hermes: The rigorous guaranteed error estimates only exist for very simple problems, such as linear elliptic PDEs, and thus they are far from PDE-independent.
-Heuristic techniques are not employed in Hermes for the same reason, and moreover since such criteria lack a transparent relation to the true approximation error.
+To do this, people employ various techniques ranging from rigorous guaranteed a-posteriori error estimates to heuristic criteria such as residual error indicators, error indicators based on steep gradients, etc. Unfortunately, none of these approaches is suitable for real-life multiphysics coupled problems or higher-order finite element methods: Rigorous guaranteed error estimates only exist for very simple problems (such as linear elliptic PDE), and moreover only for low-order finite elements (such as piecewise linear approximations).
+Note that virtually no a-posteriori error estimates capable of guiding automatic hp-adaptivity are available even for simplest elliptic problems, this will be discussed in a moment.
+The heuristic techniques listed above are not employed in Hermes since they may fail in non-standard situations, and because they lack a transparent relation to the true approximation error.

 Adaptive low-order FEM is known to be notoriously inefficient, and practitioners are rightfully skeptical of it.
-The reason is illustrated here:
+The reason is its extremely slow convergence that makes large computations virtually freeze without getting anywhere.
+This is illustrated in the following graph that compares a typical convergence of adaptive FEM with linear elements, adaptive FEM with quadratic elements, and adaptive hp-FEM:

 .. image:: img/lshape/conv_dof.png
    :align: center